Fresher Resume Writing Help

 Whenever we work on a project things are bound to go wrong, we are likely to have problems.
 When you are aware of the potential problems it is easier to avoid or fix them.
 Here are some common problems with which to be on the look out.

 - Spelling: Make sure your words are spelled correctly especially words that are basic to your industry.
 More than looking illiterate and sloppy you will look like you are not well versed in the nuts and bolts of your field.

 - Grammar: The words you write need to be written using the proper grammar with the correct punctuation.
 See our article on resume spelling and grammar for more info on this topic.

 - Keywords: Putting in words that are of great relevance to the prospective job is vital, we call this keyword optimization.

 - Action Verbs: Put some punch into your writing by substituting boring words for vibrant action verbs.

-- Page Length: The shorter the page the better as long as you are able to say what needs to be said.
+- Page Length: The shorter the page the better as long as you can say what needs to be said.
 Ask yourself do I need one or two pages?
 Don't add unnecessary verbiage for the sake of filling space, if it doesn't add value leave it off the page.
-On the other side of the coin don't leave out important details just to make the page shorter.
+On the other side of the coin don't leave out important details to make the page shorter.

-Check through your fresher resume to see if you can locate any of these problems if you do you can go to the help page that corresponds to that problem you found to get some insight on how to remedy it.
+Check through your fresher resume to see if you can locate any of these problems.
+If you do you can go to the help page that corresponds to the problem you found to get some insight on how to remedy it.